Bravado Cartel: Tours of the United States

 In 2014, Green left the band due to ill health and Leadbeater announced he would be leaving to tour with Joanne Shaw Taylor for 12 months.
-In 2015 Whiteley was replaced by Jonathan Armstrong on bass, Green was replaced by Karl Woolston, Leadbeater was replaced by Jack Manning (keyboards and guitars) and Whitton (temporarily) by Stefan Drapan.
-In the same year, the band’s name was changed to Bravado Cartel.
-In the years 2016, 2017 and 2018 the band toured the USA, performing in Hard Rock Cafés in Boston and New York, conducting radio shows and playing at New York's oldest rock club, The Bitter End (2018).
+In 2015, Whiteley was replaced by Jonathan Armstrong on bass, Green was replaced by Karl Woolston, Leadbeater was replaced by Jack Manning (keyboards and guitars) and Whitton (temporarily) by Stefan Drapan.
+In the same year, the band's name was changed to Bravado Cartel.
+In the years 2016, 2017 and 2018 the band toured the US, performing in Hard Rock Cafés in Boston and New York, conducting radio shows and playing at New York's oldest rock club, The Bitter End (2018).
 The first tour was set up by Bruce Replogle, ex-publicist of John Lennon on Double Fantasy.
 Jonny Green returned to the band as guitarist in 2017.

 In 2020, Manning left the band and was replaced by William Gould on keyboards.
 Bravado Cartel continued to write and record material through the Covid pandemic and returned to live performances from the summer of 2021.
+In November 2022, the band signed with Paint The World Music, and recorded two singles in early 2023 - "I'm Always There for You Digitally" and "Revolution on the Lips".
+In September 2023, the band released the single "Everything and Anything" which became the official song for the nationwide mental health charity Andy's Man Club.
+The video for the song was filmed during a gig at the Piece Hall, Halifax, West Yorkshire and was sponsored by Battenbrook Clothing.
+The lead role in the video was played by actor Jamie Dorrington. who has appeared in the British soap opera, Emmerdale.

-Musical Style
+Musical style

-Imogen Bell described Bravado Cartel’s sound as 'a mix of old-school rock like Led Zeppelin and new-school mashups of mould-breakers Arctic Monkeys fused with the swagger of Oasis'.
+Imogen Bell described Bravado Cartel's sound as "a mix of old-school rock like Led Zeppelin and new-school mashups of mould-breakers Arctic Monkeys fused with the swagger of Oasis".
 The same review compared the synth and piano inflected rock of the band as comparable to early Kasabian.